User Guide Cancel

 2. (Optional) Do the following before releasing the mouse button:

-• To add or remove points, press the Up arrow key or the Down arrow key or roll the mouse wheel forward or backward.
+• To add or remove points, use the Up arrow or Down arrow key or roll the mouse wheel forward or backward.

-• To increase or decrease the outer roundness, press the Left arrow key or the Right arrow key.
+• To increase or decrease the outer roundness, use the Left arrow or Right arrow key.

 • To keep the inner radius of a star constant as you move the mouse to increase the outer radius, hold the Ctrl (Windows) or Command (macOS) key.

-• To increase or decrease the inner roundness of a star, press the Page Up key or the Page Down key.
+• To increase or decrease the inner roundness of a star, use the Page Up or Page Down key.

-3. Release the mouse button to finish drawing.
-If Shift-dragging to prevent rotation, release the Shift key after releasing the mouse button.
+3. Release the mouse button to finish the drawing.
+If you are Shift-dragging to prevent rotation, release the Shift key after releasing the mouse button.

 Create a Bezier shape or mask using the Pen tool